Waterloo campaign: Brief summary of the battle

 Napoleon and Wellington were roughly equal in manpower; Blücher, however, was already arriving on Napoleon's flank and rear with an additional 50,000 or more Prussians for the Anglo-Dutch and the other German troops.
 The Prussians reinforced Wellington's left flank with Zieten's corps, helping him redeploy needed troops to support the center, then successfully fought off Papelotte farm-stronghold, which the French had attacked and took possession earlier, and finally seized the village of Plancenoit by assault; the Prussians lost the latter in a counterattack, however.
 The big part of Napoleon's army was diverted east to defend against Blücher.
 Under pressure from the east, Napoleon threw into the battle his last remaining uncommitted force towards Wellington's center, the Imperial Guard, inclusive of the Old Guard in reserve.
 The attack of the Middle Guard, initially successful, was repulsed thanks to the allies' numerical superiority and steadfastness; the reserves that Wellington had transferred with Zieten's approach helped in repelling the Middle Guards.
 Plancenoit was recaptured by the Prussians in their next attack; they managed to push back some units of the Old Guard stationed near Plancenoit.
 The Young Guard and units from the Middle Guard were also involved in the battle for Plancenoit on the French side.
-The French army was routed, except for the Old Guard, which was the only part of the army that retreated in good order; "La Garde meurt, elle ne se rend pas!"
+The French army was routed due to the panic – caused by both the Prussians and the defeat of the Middle Guard – except for the Old Guard, which was the only part of the army that retreated in good order; "La Garde meurt, elle ne se rend pas!"